hazraChandrima/EduConnect/README.md

 </div>

-The application follows a modular architecture:
+### 🧩 Monorepo Structure
+This repository follows a monorepo architecture — all four core modules of EduConnect are maintained within this single repository:

-- Backend API service (Express.js)
+- Backend API Service (/backend)
-- Database-Augmented LLM chatbot service (Python/Flask)
+- LLM Chatbot Service (/edubot)
-- Quiz generator service (Python/FastAPI)
+- Quiz Generator Service (/PDF-text_to_quiz)
-- Frontend web and mobile application (React Native)
+- Frontend Web & Mobile App (/frontend)

+📌 The Architecture diagram above visually highlights how these modules interact.

 <!--